codedpro/Gamee-Cheats/README.md

 3. Enter the Game link, Score, and Time in the provided fields.
 4. Click the "Submit" button to apply the cheat.

-### Additional Option (APK):
+### Additional Option (exe):
-- Alternatively, you can download the APK from the "builds" section and install it on your device.
+- Alternatively, you can download the exe from the "builds" section and install it on your device.

 ## Script Details
 The Python script uses PySimpleGUI for the GUI and includes the following key functions: